Professional Development Resources Aligned to the Digital Literacy Competencies for Adult Educators

 - Email Basics

-- Common Sense Education Digital Citizenship Curriculum
+- Common Sense Media – Digital Citizenship Curriculum

 Various scenarios are presented to aid students in analyzing digital citizenship issues.

-The educator critically reflects on their own use of the internet to achieve workplace and classroom goals, confidently assists both students and peers in their use of the internet and demonstrates exceptional understanding of internet safety.
+The educator critically reflects on their own use of the internet, to achieve workplace and classroom goals, confidently assists both students and peers in their use of the internet and demonstrates exceptional understanding of internet safety.

-- Digital Learn Tools and Resources for the Trainer
+- Digital Learn – Tools and Resources for the Trainer

 Under the Computer Basics section, this site offers resources related to the below topics.
 These lessons may cover topics at multiple competency levels.- Internet Basics